craftedmedia/XperienceCommunity.GeoLocation/README.md

 ## Full Instructions
 ### Providers
-This package allows for Geo location via [MaxMind](https://www.maxmind.com/en/home) or [IPinfo](https://ipinfo.io/).
-You will need to provide either a free or paid City/Asn database if using `MaxMind`, or a free or paid Access Token if using `IPinfo`.
+This package allows for Geo location via [MaxMind](https://www.maxmind.com/en/home) or [IPinfo](https://ipinfo.io/) services.
+You'll need to provide either a free or paid City/Asn database if using `MaxMind`, or a free or paid Access Token if using `IPinfo`.

 Read on for details on configuring each provider.

 ### MaxMind provider

 To use `MaxMind` specify it as the designated provider via `appsettings.json`: